DeployAI-Environmental-Services/depai-lai/README.md

 # Leaf Area Index Estimation for Sentinel-2 Images

-This repository provides a deep learning model for Leaf Area Index (LAI estimation) from Sentinel-2 satellite images.
+This repository provides a deep learning model for Leaf Area Index (LAI estimation) from Sentinel-2 satellite images exposed using a webapp.

 ## Input format